TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 You can change the default behavior in Firefox.
 The setting is located in the Language and Appearance section, specifically in the ″Colors″ subsection.
 Open the modal window with the ″Manage Colors…″ button and select the ″Use system colors″ checkbox.

-In Windows 11, the set of contrast themes has changed: Aquatic, desert, dusk, and night sky have been added.
+On Windows 11, the set of contrast themes has changed: Aquatic, desert, dusk, and night sky have been added.

 <figure class="article__image">
   <img